-If you have a question about whether a ZIP code is in our Service Area, please call our Member Service Contact Center
+If you have a question about whether a ZIP code is in our Service Area, please call Member Services.

 Note: We may expand our Service Area at any time by giving written notice to your Group.
 ZIP codes are subject to change by the U.S. Postal Service.